forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 ### Specimens with Viral Load
 Sampling the surfaces of tissues is usually enough and sampling the tissues itself is not necessary (So for [Specimen Collection](#specimen-collection, swabs or aspirate are enough).
-* __Viral Load on Tissue Surfaces:__ Coronaviruses usually release their virions on the apical side of cells in epithelium tissues ([Orientation Matters](../2_biological/coronavirus.md#cell-orientation)).
+* __Viral Load on Tissue Surfaces:__ Coronaviruses usually release their virions on the apical side of cells in epithelium tissues ([ Cell Orientation](../2_biological/coronavirus.md#cell-orientation)).
 If the tissue surfaces are not covered by collectable fluids, the surfaces can be washed with an appropriate fluid and collected by aspiration.
 * __Viral Load in Body Fluids__
   Fluid specimens can be collected either by [swabs](#swab) or by [aspiration](#aspirate).
   Body fluids can contain viruses since